deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 Knight wasn’t inclined to worry about it.
 He wasn’t about to waste his time trying to impress the Grandmatriarchs, not when devastating the Hunter population, saving the Gao, defending a Domain homeworld and all the rest had failed to work.

-He focused his attention on more receptive audiences, like the Rauwryhr and Chehnash.
+He focused his attention on more receptive audiences, like the Rauwryhr and Chehnash, whose representatives on the station he was currently taking a stroll through the aquarium with, for the purposes of an unofficial sort of discussion.

 The Chehnash were interesting.
-Their history of internecine warfare was just as long, storied and intense as humanity’s, and they had unarguably been the most militarily savvy of the Dominion’s associate species prior to the arrival of the Gao and *Homo Sapiens.* Their problem, strategically speaking, was a lack of coordination and mass.
+Their history of internecine warfare was just as long, storied and intense as humanity’s, and they had unarguably been the most militarily savvy of the Dominion’s associate species prior to the arrival of the Gao and *Homo sapiens.* Their problem, strategically speaking, was a lack of coordination and mass.
 That was an internal political problem, nothing they could fix by following human strategic advice, though they’d shown great interest in Knight’s proposed defence symposium.

 As for the Rauwryhr...